rx-angular/rx-angular/libs/template/docs/reactive-context.md

 # The extended reactive context in RxAngular

-If we think about any process, e. g. a http request, we can differentiate different states in it.
+If we think about any process, e.g. an HTTP request, we can differentiate different states in it.
 The request can start, result in a valid response or throws an error.
-After that the process is completed.
+After that, the process is completed.

 These states fit pretty much any process, they just differ in the number of emissions.